 Investment Policy - The investments of the Plan are governed by investment guidelines adopted by the Board of Directors for the Plan Sponsor.
 Authorized investments of the Plan include money market accounts, fixed income bonds, equity funds, and common stocks.
-Assets are allocated based on targets of 40-70% equities and 30-60% fixed income.
+Assets are allocated based on targets of 55-75% equities, 20-40% fixed income, and 3%-7% core private real estate.